Terence Winch at the KGB Bar, NYC, October, 2008. Photo (c) Star Black

 TW has also written for The Washington Post, The Washingtonian, The Village Voice, The Wilson Quarterly, The Dictionary of Irish Literature, The Oxford Companion to American Poetry, and other books and publications.

 Terence Winch worked for the Smithsonian Institution for 24 years, for most of that time as Head of Publications at the National Museum of the American Indian.
 He also worked as senior editor and acting Chief of Publications at the Smithsonian American Art Museum.
 During his time at the Smithsonian, he produced more than 60 books and catalogues and five sound recordings of music and spoken arts.
+In the mid 1970s, he was artist-in-residence at the Corcoran College of Art, and the Corcoran's first writing teacher.
+During the 2009 academic year, he was poet-in-residence for the Howard County (Maryland) high schools.
 From 2009-12, Winch was a Councilor with the Maryland State Arts Council, by appointment of Gov. Martin O'Malley.
+In 2015, he became Literary Advisor for the new Irish-American journal Eirways.
+At the end of 2016, Terence Winch's literary/music archive was acquired by Boston College.

 "Reading Terence Winch's work, I'm reminded not only that he is a poet I've imitated and consciously tried to learn from, since I first read his poems some 25 years ago, but also that he is one of my favorite contemporary poets.
 No one is as cleverly topical, as contemporary in his voice, no one is as fresh in his language and observations, no one is funnier." ---Roland Flint, 1998.